 Josh plays a major role in the strategic, creative and technological phases of a project.
-His job is to dissect and interpret the essence of a project so to deliver it at its greatest potential.
+His job is to dissect and interpret the essence of a project so to deliver its greatest potential.
 His unlimited appetite for the hypothetical feeds his tireless perfectionism.

 Josh hails from St. Louis, MO where he spent many summers cutting grass with his dad and lots of time with the elderly at his mother's adult daycare center.
 He studied mathematics in college, plays competitive chess and bangs on the piano.